surisagar900/figma-to-react-mcp/README.md

 For issues and questions:

 - Create an issue in the GitHub repository
-- Run `npx frontend-dev-mcp-server --help` for CLI help
+- Run `npx figma-to-react-mcp --help` for CLI help
-- Check the interactive setup: `npx frontend-dev-mcp-server --setup`
+- Check the interactive setup: `npx figma-to-react-mcp --setup`

 ---